 Although there is some duplication in my social automation toolbox, I find each tool offers a different way to view posts, analyze social media traffic, check performance metrics, discover new resources and build business relationships.
 They complement each other, but you may only need a single tool for your worlflow.
-If you are primarily focused on a single network such as Twitter, a dedicated automation tool such as SocialBro or TweetDeck might be the right ticket.
+If you are primarily focused on a single network such as Twitter, a dedicated automation tool such as SocialBro might be the right ticket.

 Exceptions to social automation